What Makes Fraser Island Good for Families

 Ages 9–12

 The sweet spot for the full Fraser Island experience.
 Children this age can handle multi-day tours comfortably, appreciate the variety of environments, engage with the cultural and natural history context, and manage the physical demands of a long day.
-4WD tag-along tours or multi-day guided tours are both viable — the self-drive element of a tag-along is genuinely exciting for this age group if they can help navigate or learn about sand driving.
+4WD tag-along tours or multi-day guided tours are both viable, the self-drive element of a tag-along is exciting for this age group if they can help navigate or learn about sand driving.

 Teenagers

 Teenagers get the full value of Fraser Island in a way younger children can't.
 They're old enough to appreciate the UNESCO World Heritage status, the cultural complexity of the island (Butchulla connection, dingo management, conservation challenges), and the physical challenge of the sand tracks.
-Multi-day camping tours are genuinely rewarding for this age group, especially if there's a friend or two in the group.
-The whale watching combination (Jul–Nov) is also particularly powerful for teenagers who care about marine life.
+Multi-day camping tours are rewarding for this age group, especially if there's a friend or two in the group.
+The whale watching combination (Jul–Nov) is also powerful for teenagers who care about marine life.

 Which Tour Type is Right for Your Family